MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 ---
 title: Business Central Admin Center| Microsoft Docs
-description: Learn about how a VAR or an internal administrator can set upgrade windows and other admin tasks.
+description: Learn about how a VAR or an internal administrator can set update windows and other admin tasks.
 author: jaredha

 ms.service: dynamics365-business-central